 Whether you choose to visit one of the floating markets that are closer to the city, or venture further afield, you can be eating traditional food that’s been prepared on a boat in no time.
-We’ve selected a few floating markets in Bangkok to give your just a taste of the full flavour of these must see shopping venues.
+So if you’re looking for the floating markets in Bangkok, read on as we have the Top 11 Floatings Markets in Bangkok…

 This one of the closest floating markets to Bangkok city itself, although it’s still a few kilometres away.
 Taling Chan is small and still fairly traditional.
 It isn’t a sprawling network of canals with boats moored along them.
 The boats at this floating market in Bangkok are positioned along the edge of the pier and it is perhaps more like a riverside market.
 That being said you do have the opportunity to take a short boat trip while you are there, after which you can sit and relax with one of the sea food snacks that the market is famous for.
 After your food you can take to the shade of the trees and enjoy a foot massage.
 One thing to be aware of at Taling Chan is that there may be mosquitos about, so dress appropriately and be prepared.

 Opening Hours: Saturday-Sunday 7:30AM–4PM